calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 * [Coding for what?
 Lessons from computing in the curriculum](https://mirandanet.ac.uk/blog/2017/09/02/coding-lessons-computing-curriculum/)
     * See closing two paragraphs
     * Computing Curriculum is not just about code - its political power
+    * > It is time to consider a more socially aware and critical computing education that could engage with the social and political power of code to engineer, in part, how we live and think.

 Colleagues and Other Subjects